-Individuals with an analytic-rational system are thoughtful, slow and logical.
-Other Individuals with an intuitive-experiential system are fast, spontaneous and emotionally driven.
-These systems are independent, work in parallel and interact to produce conscious behavior and thought.
+Individuals with an analytic-rational system are thoughtful, slow, and logical.
+Other individuals with an intuitive-experiential system are fast, spontaneous, and emotionally driven.
+These systems are independent, work in parallel, and interact to produce conscious behavior and thought.
 Self-experiential cognitive theory is unique in that it posits two systems that make up an individual's personality, rather than viewing personality as a single construct (Pacini & Epstein, 1999).

-Epstein (2003) has argued that there is constant interaction between these two systems in the context of everyday life.
-Since the experiential system is fast, guided by emotion and past experience, and requires few cognitive resources, it is particularly well-equipped to handle the majority of information processing on a daily basis.
-All of which occurs outside of conscious awareness.
+However, Epstein (2003) has argued that there is constant interaction between these two systems in the context of everyday life.
+The experiential system, being fast, guided by emotion and past experience, and requiring minimal cognitive resources, is particularly well-suited for managing most daily information processing-much of which occurs outside conscious awareness.
 The rational system, in light of the experiential system's operation, allows individuals to focus on the limited capacity of conscious awareness.